 Click on the Data Upload tab.
-Using the Browse buttons, select your transposed level-5 taxonomy file and metadata file that you created in the previous steps.
+Using the Browse buttons, select your transposed level-5 taxonomy file (or your transposed level-5 minus NC file if you subtracted the Negative Control data) and metadata file that you created in the previous steps.
 Then, click the Run App button.
+If the screen turns gray and the message says "Disconnected from Server, Reload", the sample names in your transposed level-5 file may not match your metadata file, correct as needed.
 Your files will upload and display.
 Double check the tables to make sure that they look correct before proceeding.